 My blogmate has really learned how to motivate me.
-After weeks of being absolutely swamped in planning-buying-new business-reporting-competitive-POV-trafficking mode and unable to even think about posting, Lisa has finally found a topic I am jumping to write about in my spare time.
+After weeks of being absolutely swamped in planning-buying-new business-reporting-competitive-POV-trafficking mode and unable to even think about posting, Ana has finally found a topic I am jumping to write about in my spare time.
 One that all the research needed is my 4+ years of media experience with clients.
 She wants me to write about what success means for an online campaign!

 Now success should be evaluated by the goals of the campaign, which it also should have been planned against.
-While Lisa and I are key educators in online media in general for many of our clients, it’s becoming apparent that many of them are comparing the results of Online Display and Search Engine Marketing against each other.
+While Ana and I are key educators in online media in general for many of our clients, it’s becoming apparent that many of them are comparing the results of Online Display and Search Engine Marketing against each other.
 While the strengths of each advertising medium should be compared at a higher level (which is a whole ‘nother ball of wax), here are our thoughts about how the individual components should be evaluated.

-Online Display: Sarah
+Online Display: Lisa

 Online Display Success: Brand alignment, ad placement (ownership, environment, etc) reach and frequency of target audience.
 If rich media involved – interaction rate, interaction time, etc.

 SEM Success: For branding, the content network is great place to select sites to be served on.
 I’d select pay-per-click payment options (rather than CPM) and see how it goes.
 Increased visibility in search results may help to raise awareness and increase searches for your business.
 Using tools at Compete.com and Google Trends, you can see if keyword searches for your brand increase over time.

 Online Display Success: High CTR, can be tracked through to conversions by spotlight or floodlight tags.